What is Live Streaming Technology and How Does it Work?

 An HTML5 all-device player is virtually essential for live streaming.

 Back in the day, the most popular video player was Adobe’s Flash video player.
-However, Adobe’s Flash player didn’t have the compatibility to work with mobile devices, and its security wasn’t reliable, making it obsolete in the early 2020s.
+However, Adobe’s Flash player wasn’t compatible with mobile devices, and its security wasn’t reliable, making it obsolete in the early 2020s.

-Two other reasons why the HTML5 video player is so popular is because it is secure and customizable.
+Two other reasons why HTML5 players are so popular are because it is secure and customizable.
 What does that mean exactly?

-Security: HTML5 video player can be embedded directly onto a website; it doesn’t require any plugins, which are a primary method hackers use to take control of your website and content.
+HTML5 video player can be embedded directly onto a website.
+It doesn’t require any plugins, which are a primary method hackers use to take control of your website and content.

-Customizable: There are lots of ways you can customize the HTML5 video player, such as:
+There are lots of ways you can customize HTML5 video players, such as:

-• Autoplay – decide if the video will autoplay when it is loaded or not.
+• Autoplay: Decide whether or not the video will autoplay when it is loaded.

-• Muted – decide if a video will play with the audio or not by default
+• Muted: Decide if a video will play with the audio by default.

 This video player works with HLS delivery, which we will talk about a little bit further on.
-HTML5 video player makes live streaming video accessible on a wide range of devices.
+HTML5 video player makes video content delivery accessible on a wide range of devices.

 What is Video Encoding?

-As we mentioned, the RAW video files that cameras capture are very large and impossible to stream over the internet.
-Video encoders solve this problem by converting these massive files into streamable digital files.
+The RAW video files that cameras capture are very large and impossible to stream over the internet.
+Video encoders act as the “middleman” that solves this problem by converting these massive files into streamable digital files.

-RAW video files include a collection of thousands of still frames that move fluidly when moved quickly in succession.
+RAW video files include a collection of thousands of still frames that fluidly move when pushed quickly in succession.
 Naturally, many of the still frames are duplicates.
 Encoders use codecs, a portmanteau for “coder-decoder,” to compress video files by removing unnecessary still frames.

 Video encoding makes your RAW video files small enough to send and stream over the internet.
-In live streaming, your encoded files are sent to a CDN.
+In broadcasting, your encoded files are sent to a CDN.
 From here, they’re then sent to the viewers’ devices, where they’re decoded and converted back to video files for viewing.

 What is Video Transcoding?